 “How are you feeling?” isn’t just something you hear from doctors – it can very much be a part of a parent’s vocabulary too!
 Talking about emotions – whether they fall on the smiley or frowny side – can help children identify them better and manage them appropriately.
 The first step is to discuss the range of emotions a person could have, beyond happy or sad.
 Just like adults, kids can feel excited, surprised, scared, bored, worried, embarrassed, and much more.
 Once you’ve helped them identify the given feeling, you can then pull pretend play out of the hat.
 If your little one is afraid of the famous closet monster, you can tell them that one of their toys comes with a special superpower that protects them.
 Or if they’re feeling frustrated about not being able to do a cartwheel, then you can encourage them to take a deep breath, shake it off, talk it out, and take the time to realize that it’ll pass.

-Feeling good about yourself and about what’s to come is also something that can be taught to kids!
+Feeling good about yourself and about what’s to come is also something that can be taught to children!
 A dash of optimism can go a long way when it comes to both problem-solving and managing emotions.
 If you hear your little learner sigh and say, “I’ll never understand multiplication,” then it’s important to let them know that practicing can help, and it can make them better at mathematics.
 So if they encounter roadblocks with other school subjects later on, the optimistic thought of “practice makes perfect” can guide them along the way.
 Taking positive action is great, but it’s also important to feel optimistic while staying realistic.
 Entering the land of make-believe during playtime is always welcome, but when it comes to real-life situations, being grounded is a good way to go!

 Making the bed, putting toys away, or doing homework are not usually tasks that kids get particularly excited about – which is where motivation comes in!
 Whether it’s to give your kiddos a lil’ encouragement with something they love doing or with common chores, you can help develop their motivational instinct.
 The first step is to focus on the process instead of the result.
 If counting to ten is the goal, then 1, 2, and 3 are just as important as getting to 10!
 What also drives motivation are positive reinforcements.
 A simple hug or a high five can give your child a sense of accomplishment that can motivate them to keep on going.
 And it’s also great for kids to know that mistakes aren’t always bad – in fact, they can learn from them and grow.